wfleming/testflight-rake/README.md

 What it automates:

-* incrementing your version number
+* Incrementing your build number
-* compiling & signing your app bundle
+* Compiling & signing your app bundle
-* compiling release notes (from commit messages), which you can edit before upload
+* Compiling release notes (from commit messages), which you can edit before upload
+* Uploading the new release to TestFlight & notifying team members.

 ## Setup:
 1. Drop this `Rakefile` into your project root.